-- Unsubstantiated or unsupported costs - Construction activities
+- Unsubstantiated or unsupported costs

+- Construction activities

+- 9. Form of Assistance

 Qualifying applicants receive assistance from HCD as a deferred forgivable loan to execute programming or as a reimbursement for costs incurred.
 All costs are reviewed by the program to ensure eligibility.